leonardoLavagna/Quantum-Machine-Learning/README.md

 In this repository are collected materials and scripts I'm using to study and practice Quantum Machine Learning, with a focus on the famous QAOA class of algorithms.

-### What's in here?
-.... still empty, work in progress!